 How the project benefits people

-The My Health, My Choice project supports people with learning disabilities on a number of levels.
+The My Health, My Choice project supported people with learning disabilities on a number of levels.

-- We explain about local services and health programmes that can support them, including annual health checks, flu jabs and health passports.
+- We explained about local services and health programmes that can support them, including annual health checks, flu jabs and health passports.

 - One important aspect of our work is promoting discussions about ways to keep healthy, including diet and exercise – empowering people to self-manage and increasing people’s knowledge and understanding.

-- We facilitate consultations on specific topics – for example, a group representative has recently prepared a presentation educating GPs about the experience of people with learning disabilities.
+- We facilitated consultations on specific topics – for example, a group representative prepared a presentation educating GPs about the experience of people with learning disabilities.

-The project also gives people greater confidence to speak up for themselves as well as opportunities for peer support and friendships.
-Group Reps benefit from being mentored to develop new skills and take on extra responsibility.
-Additionally, support workers learn from the project – they understand more about their service users views, experiences and preferences – and they gain crucial information about local services and why programmes like the health passport are important.
+The project also gave people greater confidence to speak up for themselves as well as opportunities for peer support and friendships.
+Group Reps benefited from being mentored to develop new skills and take on extra responsibility.
+Additionally, support workers learnt from the project – they understood more about their service users views, experiences and preferences – and they gained crucial information about local services and why programmes like the health passport are important.

-Our work has highlighted particular concerns for people with learning disabilities during Covid-19.
+Our work highlighted particular concerns for people with learning disabilities during Covid-19

-- Our work during the pandemic highlighted that digital isolation is a pressing concern for those with learning disabilities.
-People have been unable to access crucial healthcare services, and been disproportionately disadvantaged by not being able to access sources of social and wellbeing support.
+- Digital isolation is a pressing concern for those with learning disabilities.
+People were unable to access crucial healthcare services, and therefore disproportionately disadvantaged by not being able to access sources of social and wellbeing support.

-- Notably, lack of accessible information, lack reasonable adjustments, and lack of digital access have meant getting Covid-19 tests and results can be extremely difficult for people with learning disabilities.
+- Notably, lack of accessible information, lack reasonable adjustments, and lack of digital access have meant getting Covid-19 tests and results could be extremely difficult for people with learning disabilities.

-- By working closely with Healthwatch Brent, we have brought greater awareness and understanding to how people with learning disabilities have been affected by Covid-19.
+- By working closely with Healthwatch Brent, we brought greater awareness and understanding to how people with learning disabilities have been affected by Covid-19, and how access to information can be made more equitable.

 Get in touch